torypages/me/content/pages/home.md

    * [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis)
    * [Big Data Analysis with Scala and Spark](https://www.coursera.org/learn/scala-spark-big-data)
  * Some scala
+ * Passionate discussions about build processes and repository architecture

 ## 2016